nibblesnbits/my-portfolio/conv/book.md

 And somewhere, tucked on a forgotten shelf, a book titled _Things I Wish I Had Known_ turned a page.

-# Chapter 11: *Things Broken*
+# Chapter 10: *Things Broken*

-The descent wasn’t steep.
+The descent wasn't steep.
 It was slow.
 Wandering.
 Uneasy.

-Like a thought trying to finish itself.
+Sam followed Vel through a narrowing corridor, their footsteps echoing differently here - softer, more uncertain.

-Sam followed Vel through a narrowing corridor that refused to stay still.
+"It feels different," he whispered.
+Vel's ears swiveled.
+"The deeper Archive remembers more.
+Holds tighter."

-The air shimmered.
-The shelves thinned.
+"Is that good or bad?"

-Books began to appear at strange angles—some half-open, some mid-sentence, some breathing.
+"Both," she said simply.
+And then the air shimmered.

-He blinked.
+ Sam blinked.
 A page inhaled.

 Another book, wedged into the crook of the wall, exhaled dust and an ellipsis.